 The next few days were among the most shocking, grueling, and harrowing I have ever lived through, and I simply cannot imagine the pain of both their families, pain which I am sure is present to this day and will be into the future.
 This is a small community, and people know, love and support each other through times like this.
 I still grieve the loss of both those lovely people, and the sad and unaddressed circumstances that drove one of them to such dire straits.
 Semper Fi, Will.
 I’ll always believe.

 “Gordon” was a Marine who came into my life through marriage, and who is, without much regret on my part, no longer in it much at all.
-When Mr. She is talking about Gordon, and wanting to describe him to polite society, he calls him “henpecked.”
+When Mr. Right is talking about Gordon, and wanting to describe him to polite society, he calls him “henpecked.”
 I understand that the official USMC terminology for such a male is somewhat different, and not suitable for Ricochet.
 Meow.
 Gordon violates one of my own fundamental rules of combat (which I freely admit I make up as I go along sometimes, but this one is pretty well set in stone): Gordon may have been able to fight.
 But he couldn’t stand.
 And his inability, or his refusal, to do so led to untold heartache and misery for those I love.
 I do not consider Gordon to have been a good Marine.
 In my estimation, good Marines stand.

 The last Marine I’d like to tell you about, whose presence in my life is almost inexpressibly precious to me, is a small person who has no trouble standing, at all.
 She stands taller than almost any other, every single day.
 She never flinches or fails.
 She never disappoints.
 She is a bulwark against depression, anxiety, and panic.
 She is righteous.
 She is an outstanding Marine.
-And Mr. She and I love both her to bits.
+And Mr. Right and I love both her to bits.

 In case it’s not clear to everyone who I’m talking about here, I’m looking right at you, @nandapanjandrum.
 Thank you for being, and standing, and staying, my friend.
 I hope it’s for life.
 Kindred spirits.
 Semper Fidelis.